-A straightforward Venice Italy travel guide in 2020 (with new social distancing rules) to make the most of your trip!
+A straightforward Venice Italy travel guide in 2022 to make the most of your trip!

 With a focus on getting there by car, ideas on things to do in Venice, hotel, and food recommendations.

 🚗 Getting to Venice by car (roadtrip)

 Venice is a city consisting of several islands located in North Italy.
 The city doesn’t have roads but instead water channels.

 Driving from Austria from the direction of Salzburg over the dolomites (alps) to Venice takes about 4 hours.
 The landscape is beautiful and the last bit is a highway.
 The toll is about 10 Euros.